trietphm/CustomEditor/README.md

 CustomEditText customEditor = (CustomEditText) findViewById(R.id.CustomEditor);
 ```

-**Step 3:** There is a demo in CustomEditorDemo project, see it for more detail.
+There is a demo in folder Demo (Android Studio) or Eclipse project/CustomEditorDemo (Eclipse), see it for more detail.

 ## Have fun.